Phazorknight/Cogito/Readme.md

 - Interactables:
   - Door: Improve door rotation inspector settings
   - Door: Create option to make sliding door
-- AudioManager is a unwieldy.
+- AudioManager is unwieldy.
 Can probably be redone to work better.

 ## Set-Up